malan88/standingwater/src/markdown/posts/210717-power-and-politics.md

 > coinage to comprehend the entire political spectrum, though retaining the
 > connotation of "change at the root".

-"But Michael, you said a word is only what it means to the people who use it!"
+"But Michael, you a word is only what it means to the people who use it!"
 Shut the fuck up, most people use the word "Conservative" to mean Republican and "Liberal" to mean Democrat and they have no idea what they are talking about.
-A lot of words only mean what people use them to mean (e.g., decimate, literally, silly), but these words have real meanings that continue in serious places but of which the larger populace is ignorant.
-That doesn't mean the word doesn't mean what academics think it means.
+A lot of words only mean what people use them to mean (e.g., decimate, literally, silly), but other words have real meanings that continue in serious places but of which the larger populace is ignorant.
+That doesn't mean the word doesn't mean what academics use it to mean.

 Regardless, just as mutation can result in cancer, and the protective instincts of the immune system can start attacking itself, liberals can degrade a society